SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

    :header: "Function","Description"
    :widths: 40,80

-   "Name - de / Name - en", "The Displayname of the attribute" "Field name", "This is the actual column name in the SIM SQL DB" "Database Type", "Describes the attributes type."
+   "Name - de / Name - en", "The Displayname of the attribute."
+   "Field name", "This is the actual column name in the SIM SQL DB."
+   "Database Type", "Describes the attributes type."
-   "LDAP path", "LADP path for the AD Users/Groups" "Auto Postback", "-- Feature not used --" "Suggestion", "Autocomplete.
-If suggestions are enabled, earlier entered will be suggested" "Default value","Defines a default value that will be set automatically."
+   "LDAP path", "LADP path for the AD Users/Groups."
+   "Auto Postback", "-- Feature not used --" "Suggestion", "Autocomplete.
+If suggestions are enabled, recent entrys will be suggested."
+   "Default value","Defines a default value that will be set automatically."
    "Logical Key", "-- Feature not used --"
    "Input mask","Specifies the required format of the entry.
-Example: **-**-**-**-**-** (for MAC-Adresses) '*' is a placeholder.
+Example: \*\*-\*\*-\*\*-\*\*-\*\*-\*\* (for MAC-Adresses) '*' is a placeholder.
 A valid entry would be 11-11-11-11-11-11."
    "Number format", "Defines the required format of every entry.
-Example: „#,##0.0“ „dd.MM.yyyy“" "Items", "Items of a Datalist seperated by semicolon.
+Example: „#,##0.0“ „DD.MM.YYYY“" "Items", "Items of a data list seperated by semicolons.
 Example: Yes;No;(choose)" "Fill stage", "-- Feature not used --"
-   "Object reference", "Used for Object reference Attributes, choose the table you want to reference" "Filter", "Used for Object reference Attributes, filter the entrys in the table you are referencing" "LDAP path", "LADP path for the AD Users/Groups"
+   "Object reference", "Used for Object reference attributes.
+Choose the table you want to refer to."
+   "Filter", "Used for object reference attributes.
+Filter the entrys in the table you are referring to."
+   "LDAP path", "LADP path for the AD Users/Groups."

 .. _CMDB-SCCM-transfer: